plexy1/studybase/README.md

 - **Custom Course Search**: Find professors and roadmaps for specific courses.
 Easily filter based on preferences and other criteria.
 - **Quiz Generator**: Automatically generate quizzes for various course topics to help students test their knowledge and prepare for exams.
 - **Professor Reviews**: Access valuable student reviews and feedback on professors to make informed decisions when selecting courses and instructors.
+- **RateMyProfessor Integration**: View professor ratings from RateMyProfessor directly within the course selection interface.

 ## Technologies Used

 - **YouTube API**: Integrated for accessing supplementary educational content and lectures.
 - **Custom GPT API**: Tailored to provide personalized academic recommendations and support for students, such as generating study plans, quizzes, and more.
 - **Google API**: Used for various features, including authentication and search functionality.
-- **Firebase & Cloud Firestore**: Utilized for storing user data, professor reviews(alongside RateMyProf), and other dynamic content.
+- **Firebase & Cloud Firestore**: Utilized for storing user data, professor reviews, and other dynamic content.
+- **RateMyProfessor API**: Integrated to provide professor ratings and reviews directly within the application.

 ## Installation